ipaulson/data-projects/1-bikeshare/readme.md

 *A script demonstrating proficiency in Python scripting to explore data provided as csv files*

-Run 'python bikeshare.py' from the command line to view the script in action.
+Run `python bikeshare.py` from the command line to view the script in action.

 ## Requirements